Shmerrick/ProjectWAR/SQL/temp intro fix and career/README.txt

-Put file intro.txt into the core bin folder Abilities
+Put all files *.txt into the core bin folder Abilities